Carlos Santana Preview, Player Props: Brewers vs. Marlins

-The Milwaukee Brewers and Carlos Santana (.341 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jesus Luzardo and the Miami Marlins at American Family Field, Monday at 7:40 PM ET.
+The Milwaukee Brewers and Carlos Santana, who went 1-for-2 last time out, take on JT Chargois and the Miami Marlins at American Family Field, Tuesday at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Yankees.
+In his last game he had a one-hit performance (1-for-2) against the Marlins.

 Carlos Santana Game Info & Props vs. the Marlins